 Experts do not recommend using face shields instead of masks.
 It's not clear how much protection shields provide.
 But wearing a face mask may not be possible in every situation.
 If you must use a face shield instead of a mask, choose one that wraps around the sides of your face and extends below your chin.

 Do you still need to wear a face mask after you're vaccinated?

-After you're vaccinated, you can more safely return to doing activities that you might not have been able to do because of the pandemic.
+After getting vaccinated, you can more safely return to doing activities that you might not have been able to do because of high numbers of people with COVID-19 in your area.
 However, if you are in an area with a high number of people with COVID-19 in the hospital, the CDC recommends wearing a mask indoors in public.
-You're considered fully vaccinated two weeks after you get a second dose of an mRNA COVID-19 vaccine, after two doses of the Novavax vaccine.
+You are considered up to date with your vaccines if you have gotten all recommended COVID-19 vaccine shots when you become eligible.